Alternative AI

 Stakeholder Type

-Despite progress in deep learning, recreating the kind of flexible and efficient intelligence seen in humans may involve coupling it with other approaches.
-There are question marks over whether the statistical patterns these algorithms learn can ever equate to true understanding.25 They also require vastly more data and energy to learn than humans, are notoriously bad at transferring knowledge between domains, and are incapable of continuous learning.
+Despite progress in deep learning and foundational models, recreating the kind of reasoning-driven intelligence that humans have developed may involve coupling it with other approaches.
+There are question marks over whether the statistical patterns these algorithms learn can ever equate to true understanding.35 They also require vastly more data and energy to learn than humans, are notoriously bad at transferring knowledge between domains and are incapable of continuous learning.
+Improving the reasoning capabilities of the models and their extrapolation ability becomes a central challenge.

 Future Horizons: